Definition/General

 Characteristics:

--Node size typically >2 cm
+-Lymph node size typically >2 cm

--Loss of normal nodal architecture
+-Complete loss of normal architecture

 -Extracapsular extension common